brenosouzamarques/brenosouzamarques/README.md

 ### Olá! 😄

-I'm **Breno, a master's student** at the Graduate Program in Medicine and Health, Federal University of Bahia, Brazil.
+I'm **Breno Souza-Marques, a master's student** at the Graduate Program in Medicine and Health, Federal University of Bahia, Brazil.

 I'm a psychologist fascinated by human cognition and statistical modelling, especially in the field of mental health.
 I'm currently working as a researcher at the [Neuropsyhopharmacology Lab](https://www.researchgate.net/lab/Laboratory-of-Neuropsychopharmacology-Lucas-C-Quarantini), focused on the neurocognitive effects of ketamine and its enantiomers.